monikasai700/RewardPoints/README.md

 # README

-This Project calculates the reward points or each customer of Fooda based on the schedule.
+This Project calculates the reward points of each customer of Fooda based on the schedule.

 Things you may want to cover: